udayskai/mutualaidworld/README.md

 To help, do this

-1. Visit our website https://coronadonor.org and click on the links to join our Slack.
+1. Visit our website https://mutualaid.world and click on the links to join our Slack.
 Introduce yourself and get amongst it.

 2. Have a play with the [demo app](https://w4gl-uat.herokuapp.com/) and read up on the documentation and the issues already filed.

 3. Having done that if you want to offer small fixes, or suggest big ideas, feel free to **open a new issue** right here in github.
 (Anyone can do this).
-  - Back end issues => in the [coronadonor-api repository](https://github.com/factn/coronadonor-api) please
+  - Back end issues => in the [MutualAid.World API repository](https://github.com/factn/mutualaidworld_api) please
-  - Front end issues => in the [coronadonor-frontend repository](https://github.com/factn/coronadonor-frontend) please
+  - Front end issues => in the [MutualAid.World FrontEnd repository](https://github.com/factn/mutualaidworld_frontend) please
-  - UI/UX/Any other issues or ideas => in the [coronadonor repository](https://github.com/factn/coronadonor) please
+  - UI/UX/Any other issues or ideas => in the [MutualAid.World repository](https://github.com/factn/mutualaidworld) please

 4. If you can, download the app, getting it running locally and start submitting Pull Requests.
 From tiny fixes to big improvements.